 - about $10-20 labor if holes are already drilled correctly, not including parts.

 - about $45-55 labor if holes are not already drilled, not including parts.

 - $75/hour training you how to use your lock if it takes longer than ten minutes.

 - $15 extra on the weekend and after 6 pm.

 - The cost of the lock itself

 You can supply the parts, or buy them through me usually at 10% less than MSRP.
 I can help you with deciding which lock(s) to get.
 I can’t guarantee the robustness of hardware you buy elsewhere.
 If you want to buy through me and get a guarantee, look here for locks and prices from my distributor.
 If you don’t specify I will probably recommend Abloy, Arrow, Schlage, Emtek or Marks hardware.
-Marks hardware is made in the USA and is of good quality.

 My top of the line security locks are